Robotic Process Automation (RPA) and Intelligent Process Automation (IPA) are distinct but interconnected concepts in the realm of automation.

 Automation tools have primarily been adopted at workplaces in the form of Robotic Process Automation tools.
 These tools are employed to carry out repetitive and mundane tasks.
 However, what RPA needs is the addition of advanced technologies that can transform it completely.
 It shouldn’t be restricted to just a dumb, clerical tool.
 Rather, automation tools need to become intelligent and have the ability to improvise on their capabilities, which results in improved efficiency and productivity.
 This concept of adding intelligence tools to RPA is termed Intelligent Process Automation (IPA).
 Let’s get to understand RPA and IPA in detail and understand the differences between them.

 Robotic process automation (RPA) refers to software that can be easily programmed to do basic tasks across applications just as human workers do.
 RPA finds applications in various sectors such as finance, IT, and healthcare.
 It has helped organizations carry out a large volume of repetitive tasks that take significant time for humans to complete.
 The automation system can carry out these tasks in a short amount of time and with higher accuracy as compared to humans.
 Thus, it helps to free the time of human employees so that they can be utilized on other important tasks.
 Let’s have a look at the benefits of RPA in detail.
+Intelligent Automation, powered by advanced technologies such as NLP, machine learning, and computer vision, is revolutionizing the way businesses operate and driving organizational performance to new heights.
+With intelligent process automation (IPA), enterprises can unlock the full potential of automation by combining the capabilities of RPA with intelligent tools.

 Some of the common benefits that RPA tools provide, irrespective of the industry or enterprise they are employed in, include: